ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: : System Architecture

-\textbf{Payload Feature Extraction:} In addition to extracting its physical-layer features, each BLE Adv packet will be decoded to get the message it carries.
-We note that most BLE Adv packets do not have encryption.
-If a BLE Adv packet is from an Android device, we can get its advertising address, its UUID (equivalently device model), and Google's UUID code.
-If a BLE Adv packet is from an Apple device, we can obtain much more information by decoding its ACMs, as explained in \S\ref{subsec:apple_ble}.
+In addition to extracting its physical-layer features, each BLE Adv packet will be decoded to get the message it carries.
+If the packet is from an Android device, we can get its advertising address, UUID (equivalently device model), and Google's UUID code.
+If the packet is from an Apple device, we can obtain much more information by decoding its ACMs.